OpenAPC/openapc.github.io/_posts/2015-05-22-tudortmund.md

 The [Technische Universität Dortmund](https://www.tu-dortmund.de/uni/Uni/index.html) has joined [openapc.github.io](https://openapc.github.io) and is sharing its expenditures for publications in Open Access journals.
-The university library is in charge of the [Open Access Publication Funds of the TU Dortmund](https://www.ub.uni-dortmund.de/open-access/index.html), which receives support by the Deutsche Forschungsgemeinschaft (DFG) under its [Open-Access Publishing Programme](http://www.dfg.de/en/research_funding/programmes/infrastructure/lis/funding_opportunities/open_access_publishing/index.html).
+The university library is in charge of the [Open Access Publication Funds of the TU Dortmund](https://www.ub.uni-dortmund.de/open-access/index.html).

 Contact person is Dr. Kathrin Höhner <mailto:open-access@ub.tu-dortmund.de>